coppolachan/RHMC-on-GPU/README.md

 ## 5. Known bugs

+ * Some older versions of `autoreconf` fail to build a working `configure` file.
+Usually the one shipped is working.

 If you find any bug please report any to the developers on GitHub issues:

 [RHMC on GPU issues](https://github.com/coppolachan/RHMC-on-GPU/issues)